daniel-yj-yang/programming_language/Python/learn/expression.md

 expression | comparison
 --- | ---
-"is and is not" | identity
+"is" and "is not" | identity
 "==" and "!=" | value